 The JPEG 2000 norm uses the bi-orthogonal wavelet transform for image decomposition.
-Wavelets are well adapted to point singularities (discontinuities), however they have a problem with orientation selectivity.
-Therefore, they do not represent two-dimensional singularities (e.g. smooth curves) effectively.
+Wavelets are well adapted to point singularities (discontinuities), however they have a problem with orientation selectivity, and therefore, they do not represent two-dimensional singularities (e.g. smooth curves) effectively.
 This paper introduces and presents an evaluation of the contourlet transform for image compression, which has good approximation properties for smooth 2D functions.
 The contourlet finds a direct discrete-space construction and is therefore computationally efficient.
-A comparative study is performed between the contourlet and the wavelet analysis in terms of result quality and compaction of energy.
-Furthermore, we combine advantages of both transforms for image compression into a hybrid approach; the results are shown on 3 selected images out of 100, with a minimal resolution of 1 Mega pixels; the results are promising; finally, directions for future efficient transform coding are given.
+The information gain resulting from this approach is demonstrated on several images with a minimal resolution of 1 Mega pixels.
+A comparative study is performed between the contourlet and the wavelet analysis in terms of result quality and information compaction using a new metric.
+The potential of the contourlet transform for image compression and further coefficient coding and improvement of its implementation are discussed.